SethMMorton/input_reader/README.rst

 ``input_reader`` is used to define and read a general input file for a program.
 This ``README`` only contains a *brief* synopsis of what ``input_reader`` can do.
-For a more detailed description of the API, please see the documentation at [coming soon!
-I promise!].
+For a more detailed description of the API, please see the documentation at http://packages.python.org/input_reader.
 The API is inspired by that of the ``argparse`` module from the python standard library, so hopefully it will be easy to learn.

 The Problem
 -----------